 AMTC, Actors, Models & Talent for Christ, is a three-generation family business started in 1982 by industry icon, Millie Lewis and her daughter, Carey Lewis.

-AMTC’s star power also increased in the panels of agents, managers and VIPs who came looking for fresh talent.
+AMTC’s star power also increased in the panels of agents, managers and casting directors who came to their events looking for new faces.
 Top names in film, television, modeling, and music descended on AMTC’s conventions, now held in Orlando, Florida.
-AMTC quickly distanced itself from other conventions looking to copy its success.

-“Even more, the deep roots that AMTC grew into fashion and entertainment through its first 24 years would now be used for God’s purposes—to promote His stars into key positions in the most pivotal mission field in the world: media.
-I was transformed, and so was AMTC—both for such a time as this,” says Carey.
+“Even more, the deep roots that AMTC grew into fashion and entertainment through its first 24 years would now be used for God’s purposes—to promote His stars into key positions in the most pivotal mission field in the world: media.”

 Copyright 2014 AMTC.
 All rights reserved.
 Unauthorized use of any material is strictly prohibited.

 Marietta, GA 30067

 440 Parker Square

 Flower Mound, TX 75028